Skint Dad

 Not all products are in demand all year.
 As seasons change our shopping habits also need to.

-Events throughout the year influence which products appear on the shelves.
-The supermarkets and retailers make the most of these times to boost sales.
-Once these events are over any surplus stock needs to go and that’s when we see those magic words – ‘reduced’ and ‘sale’.
+Supermarkets and retailers make the most of these times to boost sales.
+Once these events are over, any surplus stock needs to go, and that’s when we see those magic words—‘reduced’ and ‘sale’.

 Christmas mayhem

 The biggest time of the year is, undoubtedly, Christmas.
-From September until December our senses are bombarded to get us in the mood for the festive period.
+From September until December, our senses are bombarded to get us in the mood for the festive period.

 Noddy Holder announcing, ‘It’s Chriiiiissstmas’ is when I know the run up to Christmas has truly started.
 Mince pies, Christmas puddings, decorations and novelty gifts are displayed to tempt us to indulge.

 I love Christmas, but not the madness that it brings to our supermarkets.
-Like all good things, it eventually ends and we are taken to a new land where the same items are sold for knock-down prices.
+Like all good things, it eventually ends, and we are taken to a new land where the same items are sold for knock-down prices.

 When it’s over, it’s a great time to stock up on Christmas cards, decorations, wrapping paper and novelty gifts for the next festive period.